peads/sdrterm/README.md

 Alternatively--if you do not wish to use a virtual environment--the dependencies may be installed via the system's package manager; or, with caution, `pip` directly.

-*Plotting support is optional, and can be activated by uncommenting the line containing `pyqtgraph` in the `requirements.in` file before running `pip-compile`, or if it happens to already be installed in the environment.*
+*Plotting support is optional, and can be activated by uncommenting the line containing `pyqtgraph` and adding a Qt framework in the `requirements.in` file before running `pip-compile`, or if it happens to already be installed in the environment.*
-#### NOTE
+### NOTE
+* By default, raw input is expected to be big-endian.
+  * To swap this, use the `-X` flag.
+* The endianness of the wave files is determined from metadata.
-***By default, input is expected to be big-endian.
-To swap this, use the `-X` flag.
-Also, the default output mode (i.e. to stdin, or a file) uses doubles of the system-default endianness and alignment (e.g. doubles are 8 or 4 byte-aligned, little-endian on the typical x86-based system using Windows and Linux respectively).***
+* The default output mode (i.e. to stdin, or a file) double (float64) of the system-default endianness and alignment.
+  * e.g., doubles are 8 or 4 byte-aligned, little-endian on the typical x86-based system using Windows and Linux respectively.
+* By default, simo mode outputs big-endian doubles to its sockets.
 # Examples
 ## sdrterm.py
 ### Pipe output processed from wave file through `sox` then `dsd`